lelotok/KPMG_project/README.md

 # Project description:
 <img src="https://github.com/lelotok/KPMG_project/blob/Lena/assets/Text-Classification-using-Deep-Learning-1.png" align="right" width="550px"/>
 The tax department at KPMG needs to be up to date with the changes in the law in order to help their customers.
-They do that by checking all the articles that are published in the <a href="https://www.ejustice.just.fgov.be/cgi/welcome.pl"> National Gazette. </a> Going through every article is very time consuming and costly to our client. <br><br>
+They do that by checking all the articles that are published in the <a href="https://www.ejustice.just.fgov.be/cgi/welcome.pl"> Belgian Official Gazette. </a> Going through every article is very time consuming and costly to our client. <br><br>
 That is why our team has automated this process.
 We scrape the articles from the website,pre-process them and then by using the NLP( Natural Processing Language) techniquues, our app reads the entire article and extracts the main key points.<br clear="right"/>

  **Timeline assigned for the project: